learning-unlimited/ESP-Website/docs/admin/available_themes.rst

 .. figure:: images/themes/floaty.png

-   Figure 4: "floaty" theme on a sample site
+   "floaty" theme on a sample site

 The "floaty" theme has a somewhat fancier design than "barebones", and one that's somewhat more modern than "circles", but also allows enough structure to